jennur/kokebokami/README.md

 ## Serve with hot reload at localhost:3000 🖌

 You should now be all set to start developing.
-Simply run `npm run dev` and go to `localhost:3000` in your web browser.
+Simply run `npm run dev` and go to `localhost:3000` in your web browser to follow the changes you make.

 ## Push your changes & create a PR 🕵️

-When you're done developing your awesome feature, push the changes to your own branch _not master_, and create a pull request to master for another developer to review.
+When you're done developing your awesome feature, push the changes to your own branch, _not master_, and create a pull request to master for another developer to review.

 ## When PR is merged 🚂